ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 {: #fig-arch title="Architecture"}

 An Attestation Request (request) is assembled by the Presenter and submitted to the HSM.
-The HSM parses the request and produces PKIX evidence, the attestation message, which is returned to the Presenter for distribution.
+The HSM parses the request and produces PKIX evidence which is returned to the Presenter for distribution.

-The request consists of a structure TbsPkixEvidence containing one ReportedEntity for each entity expected to be attested by the HSM.
+The request consists of a structure TbsPkixEvidence containing one ReportedEntity for each entity expected to be included in the evidence produced by the HSM.
 Each instance of ReportedEntity included in the request is referred to as a request entity.
 A request entity contains a number of instances of ReportedAttribute known as request attributes.
 The collection of request entities and request attributes represent the information desired by the Presenter.

 In most cases the value of a request attribute should be left unspecified by the Presenter.
-In the process of generating the evidence, the values of the desired attributes are observed by the attestation service within the HSM and reporte accordingly.
+In the process of generating the evidence, the values of the desired attributes are observed by the attestation service within the HSM and reported accordingly.
 For the purpose of creating a request, the Presenter sets the values of the attributes to `null`.
 This is a departure from the values specified for each attribute but serves well the purposes of the request.

 On the other hand, there are circumstances where the value of a request attribute should be provided by the Presenter.
-For example, when a particular cryptographic key is to be included in the attestation message, the request must include a request entity with one of its attribute set with a type
+For example, when a particular cryptographic key is to be included in the evidence, the request must include a key entity with one of its attribute set with a type
 `id-pkix-evidence-attribute-key-identifier`.
 The value of this attribute is set to the key identifier associated with the cryptographic key to be reported.